Cadusii

 The Cadusii were most likely part of the satrapy of Media, and perhaps occasionally that of Hyrcania.
 Although they fought on side of the Achaemenids under a certain Artagerses at the Battle of Cunaxa in 401 BC, the Cadusii appear to have had ongoing conflicts with the Achaemenid central administration.
-They are known to have led numerous revolts, including one that began around 405 BC, near the end of Darius II's rule (r.
+They led numerous revolts, including one that began around 405 BC, near the end of Darius II's rule (r.
 423 – 404 BC), and lasted until the rebellion of Cyrus the Younger.
 Around 380 BC, king Artaxerxes II (r.
 405/4 – 359/8 BC) led an expedition against the Cadusii, which in the words of German Iranologist Rüdiger Schmitt "was a complete fiasco".
 The Achaemenid forces only managed to retreat through the diplomatic efforts by the satrap Tiribazus.
 Artaxerxes II himself was forced to march on foot.

 In the 350s BC, during the reign of Artaxerxes III (r.
 358–338 BC), another Achaemenid expedition was made against the Cadusii.
 During a battle, Artashata (later known as Darius III) distinguished himself by slaying a warrior in single combat.
 His exploit was noticed by Artaxerxes III, who sent him gifts and gave him the satrapy of Armenia.
 Some historians report that the Cadusian contingent fought together with Medes and other Northerners in the Achaemenid forces at the Battle of Gaugamela against the Macedonians.
 Other historians, however, describe a different ethnic composition of the army.

 According to the Iranologist Richard N. Frye, the Cadusii may be the ancestors of the Talysh people.
 Local Talysh experts commonly claim that the Talyshis are descended from the Cadusii.
-According to Garnik Asatrian and Habib Borjian; "this is one of the rare cases when a folk self-identification with an ancient people can be, at least tentatively, substantiated with historical and linguistic backgrounds."
+According to Garnik Asatrian and Habib Borjian, "this is one of the rare cases when a folk self-identification with an ancient people can be, at least tentatively, substantiated with historical and linguistic backgrounds."